scylladb/scylladb-docs-developers/docs/source/getting-started/differentiators.rst

     <div class="grid-x grid-margin-x">
         <div class="cell large-8 small-8">

-ScyllaDB completely bypasses the Linux cache during reads, using its own highly efficient row-based cache instead.
-This approach provides us the control needed to achieve predictable low latencies.
-It also allows us to offer users full visibility into details like cache hits and misses, evictions, and cache size.
+ScyllaDB completely bypasses the Linux cache during reads and uses its own highly efficient row-based integrated internal cache instead.
+This unified cache can dynamically tune itself to any workload.

-This approach eliminates locking and complex lock-free algorithms, allowing short tasks to execute serially with cooperative preemption.
-The result?
-Simpler, more efficient data structures and a system that delivers low-latency, high-performance queries without the overhead of traditional multi-threaded contention.
+This provides ScyllaDB the control needed to deliver ultra-low latency without an external cache It enables each ScyllaDB node to serve more data, which in turn lets users run smaller clusters of more powerful nodes with larger disks.

 `Learn more about our internal cache <https://www.scylladb.com/2024/01/08/inside-scylladbs-internal-cache/>`_